scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_misc_attacks.md

           What about a person on a website with a sensitive URL and then they click on an ad link, this information can be leaked to the ad's server.
               Implications for HTTPS?
 I believe that it is obfuscated from view in this context.

+  For other idea of potential attacks
+    Look in HTTP_Methods.md